Code-Institute-Submissions/Daffie95-wikipies-MS3_MayResub/README.md

 I am using GitHub Desktop and it was simply more effective for me to write in the description.
 <hr>
 I have not found a way to visualize functional previews of jinja code on VsCode, thus the large ammount of commits to the main branch.<br>
 I pushed commits for testing to push changes to heroku and to display the changes made in the code.
+This did force me to push multiple commits with the same description to declare what I was working on, more like workin on a separate branch, but instead doing testing on main.

 ## 6. Testing.